Deltares/Wflow.jl/docs/src/config.md

 information the following section [Output CSV section](@ref).
 When a `map` is provided to extract data for certain locations (e.g. `gauges`) or areas (e.g. `subcatchment`), the NetCDF location names are extracted from these maps.
 For a specific location (grid cell) a `location` is required.
+Model parameters with the extra dimension `layer` for layered model parameters of the vertical `sbm` concept require the specification of the layer (see also example below).
+If multiple layers are desired, this can be specified in separate `[[netcdf.variable]]` entries.
 In the section [Output CSV section](@ref), similar functionality is available for CSV.
 For integration with Delft-FEWS, see also [Run from Delft-FEWS](@ref), it is recommended to write scalar data to NetCDF format since the General Adapter of Delft-FEWS can ingest this data format directly.

 ```toml
 [netcdf]